bunq/sdk_php/README.md

 Before you can start making calls, you must ensure that you have create an ApiContext and loaded in into BunqContext as shown in the examples above.

 The SDK will take care of your user Id, as this id wil never change per ApiContext.
 The SDK also uses your first active monetary account as primary monetary account.
-This is alsmot always the same as your billing account.
-This means, if you do not explicitly pass a monetary account id, the SDK will use the billing account id.
+This is almost always the same as your billing account.
+This means that when you do not explicitly pass a Monetary Account ID, the SDK will use the Monetary Account ID of your billing account.

 Take a look at [doc.bunq.com](https://doc.bunq.com) for the full documentation.